-This study analytically estimated the number of instantons and anti-instantons from the topological charges; therefore, we inspected the influence of the additional\\ monopoles and anti-instantons, finite lattice volume, and discretization on the distributions of the topological charge by comparing them with the predicted distribution functions.
-We confirmed that the additional monopoles and anti-monopoles add the topological charges without changing the vacuum structures; in addition, the finite lattice volume and discretization did not affect the distributions of the topological charges.
+This study analytically estimated the number of instantons and anti-instantons from the topological charges; therefore, we inspected the influence of the added monopoles and anti-monopoles, finite lattice volume, and discretization on the distributions of the topological charge by comparing them with the predicted distribution functions.
+We confirmed that the additional monopoles and anti-monopoles add the topological charges without changing the vacuum structures; in addition, the finite lattice volume and discretization do not affect the distributions of the topological charges.

-Next, to inspect the influences of the additional\\ monopoles and anti-monopoles, finite lattice volume, and discretization on the low-lying eigenvalues of the overlap Dirac operator, we calculated the distributions of the nearest-neighbor spacing of the eigenvalues, the spectral rigidity, and ratios of the low-lying eigenvalues.
-We demonstrated that the numerical results are consistent with the predictions of the RMT.
-This result indicated that the additional monopoles and anti-monopoles, finite lattice volume, and discretization did not affect the fluctuations of the eigenvalues from the short to long-range or the ratios of the low-lying eigenvalues.
+Next, to inspect the influences of the added monopoles and anti-monopoles, finite lattice volume, and discretization on the low-lying eigenvalues of the overlap Dirac operator, we calculated the distributions of the nearest-neighbor spacing of the eigenvalues, the spectral rigidity, and ratios of the low-lying eigenvalues.
+We demonstrated that the numerical results are consistent with the predictions of the RMT and chRMT.
+This result indicated that the additional monopoles and anti-monopoles, finite lattice volume, and discretization do not affect the fluctuations of the eigenvalues from the short to long-range or the ratios of the low-lying eigenvalues.

 Our previous research has already demonstrated the effects caused by the instanton and anti-instanton creations on the renormalized chiral condensate and renormalized quark masses in the $\overline{\text{MS}}$-scheme at 2 [GeV], light meson masses, and decay constants.
-In addition, the previous research revealed the quantitative relations among the number densities of the instantons and anti-instantons and the observables; however, this showed only the outcomes obtained using the lattice $V = 18^{3}\times32$ of $\beta = 6.0522$.
-Therefore, we inspected the influences of the finite lattice volume and discretization on these outcomes using the lattices (i) and (ii) mentioned above.
+In addition, the previous research revealed the quantitative relations among the number density of the instantons and anti-instantons and the observables; however, we showed only the outcomes that were obtained using the lattice $V = 18^{3}\times32$ of $\beta = 6.0522$.
+Therefore, we needed to inspect the influences of the finite lattice volume and discretization on these outcomes using the lattices (i) and (ii) that we mentioned above.